 Before a backup can be made a repository has to be initialized.
 The main decision that has to be made at this point is encryption key mode selection (this cannot be changed later).

-Borg offers 4 options for authenticated encryption with associated data (AEAD):
+Borg offers various options for authenticated encryption with associated data (AEAD).
+All options use AES-CTR-256 for encryption.

 See Borg docs on Encryption and borg init for more information on these options.